GerHobbelt/subprocess/README.md

 - On windows terminating a process sends CTRL_BREAK_EVENT instead of hard termination.
 You can send a SIGKILL and it will do a hard termination as expected.
-Becareful as this may kill your process as it's sent to the process group.
+Be careful as this may kill your process as it's sent to the process group.
 See send_signal for more details.
 - cin, cout, cerr variable names are used instead of stdin, stdout, stderr as std* are macros and cannot be used as names in C++.